LarissaSGuimaraes/Data_MS/README.md

 # Data_MS

-The goal of this project is to analyse Brazilian Ministery of Health's Instagram posts between March 2020 and May 2020.
-It was selected some variables of the dataframe to show the main differences among all thrree ministers (Mandetta, Teich and Pazuello).
-In the beginning of the pandemic in Brazil, the principal chair at Ministery of Health changed three times.
+The goal of this project is to analyze the Brazilian Ministry of Health's Instagram posts between March 2020 and May 2020.
+It selected some variables of the data frame to show the main differences among all three ministers (Mandetta, Teich, and Pazuello).
+At the beginning of the pandemic in Brazil, the principal chair at the Ministry of Health changed three times.

 ## Analysis